(Semi) Auto Installer InstructionsΒΆ

 fudge 127.127.22.0 refid PPS # enable PPS API

 9. Save and exit ntp.conf.
 Next, the usr.sbin.ntpd file will open.
-Scroll to the bottom and add “capability ipc_owner“ if it is not already present, and save the file.
+Scroll to the bottom and add capability ipc_owner if it is not already present, then save the file.

-10. Finally rc.local will open.
-Scroll down to the exit line and press enter to make a new line above it.
+10. Finally, rc.local will open.
+Scroll down to the exit line and press Enter to make a new line above it.
 On this line enter <FILEPATH TO THE AUTOSCRIPT FOLDER>/ntpConfigBoot.sh.
-For example, this might be /home/ubuntu/Desktop/Autoscript/ntpConfigBoot.sh if you extracted to your desktop.
+For example, this might be /home/ubuntu/Desktop/Autoscript/ntpConfigBoot.sh if the files were extracted to the desktop.
 This is the important file that needs to be kept.
-If you ever move this file, be sure to update the rc.local file to match as this script autoconfigures the system on startup and is needed to work.
+If this file is ever moved, update the rc.local file to match as this script autoconfigures the system on startup and is necessary to function.

 11. After a reboot, the clock should now be installed and begin honing in on the time.
-You can run the ntp.sh script (located in the zip file) to automatically check every 15 seconds for the clock values.
+Run the ntp.sh script (located in the zip file) to automatically check every 15 seconds for the clock values.

 Note

-If you would like to broadcast this time to your local network, please check Broadcasting the Time.
+To broadcast this time to a local network, see Broadcasting the Time.